orcular-org/orcuDispenser/Documentation/Assembly.md

   ## Tool list
 Check that you have all the tools you need.
 - Small scissors (for removing stringing from the 3D printed parts)
-- Large scissors or side cutter (for cutting the pump pipe)
+- Large scissors or side cutter (for cutting the pump tube)
 - Tweezer (for putting the nuts in the 3D printed part pockets)
 - Wrench for M3 nuts or small pliers (for tightening the M3 steel nuts)
 - Drilling machine with 8 mm drill (drill size may vary depending on pump purchased)